TheGamer3514/silly-chat/README.md

 We welcome contributions from anyone who wants to add their own code to the bot.
 If you'd like to contribute, simply create a pull request and it will be reviewed.

+## Screenshot Server

+Using the `screenshot` command requires a screenshot server.
+You can self host one [using this software](https://github.com/browserless/chrome).

 ## Resources

 - [Discord server](https://discord.gg/3qvpkgWSbF)